fenok/react-router-typesafe-routes/README.md

 -   To make params merging possible, state has to be an object, and hash has to be one of the predefined strings (or any string).
 -   Since react-router only considers path on routes matching, search parameters, state fields, and hash are considered optional upon URL or state building.
--   Since react-router doesn't support any kind of param validation, **explicitly typed** parameters (or state fields) are omitted in case of a parsing error (or parameter absence) upon URL or state parsing (though fallbacks can be used to prevent `undefined` values).
-Implicitly typed path parameters are never omitted, because they are returned as-is (and parameter absence leads to an error).
+-   Since react-router doesn't support any kind of param validation, **explicitly typed** parameters (or state fields) are `undefined` in case of a parsing error (or parameter absence) upon URL or state parsing (though fallbacks can be used to prevent `undefined` values).
+Implicitly typed path parameters are never `undefined`, because they are returned as-is (and parameter absence leads to an error).
 -   There are no fallbacks for hash, because they don't seem to be necessary.

 ## How is it different from existing solutions?